 Safer surveillance builds trust

 Some commentators have pointed out that there’s an awkward truth behind our opposition to tracking apps:

 Most of the time there’s no need for these companies to know where we are.
 Instead, they use this information for marketing.
-And because we want the app, we accept it.
+And because we want the app, we mostly accept it without complaint.

 Surely then there’s no problem in letting our governments have this data if it’s going to save lives rather than make money?

 The key difference here is that we’re generally more sceptical about those who govern us.
 They have to work harder to gain our trust.

 Governments around the world will be aware of the tightrope they’re walking with these new surveillance apps.

 As much as people accept there’s a need for them right now, they will be vocal if they think the government is abusing its power.